monday-samuel001/Production-Ready-Ubuntu-Server-Hardening-Security-Baseline/docs/01-authentication.md

 ### Security Validation

 The failed authentication confirms that administrators can no longer establish remote SSH sessions directly as the root user, reducing the risk of privileged account compromise and improving accountability.

+> 💡 **Production Note**
+>
+> Disabling direct root login does not remove administrative capabilities.
+Instead, administrators authenticate using individual accounts and elevate privileges with `sudo`, providing stronger accountability, improved audit trails, and reduced exposure of the root account.